mroderick/PubSubJS/README.md

 ### Test setup

 The tests are implemented using [BusterJS](http://busterjs.org) and the excellent [Sinon.JS](http://cjohansen.no/sinon/).
 You will need to install BusterJS in order to run the tests.

-**Note:** Before running the tests, you should [download jQuery 1.7.2](http://code.jquery.com/jquery-1.7.2.js) and put it in the lib folder.

 ### Linting